enzo-project/enzo-dev/doc/manual/source/reference/LCATestSetup.rst

 ================

 This is a somewhat redundant tutorial about how to set up lcatest on a new machine, and run a test.
-Now, I say redundant, because most of this is in the README at the top level of the lcatest source directory.
+This is redundant because most of this is in the ``README`` at the top level of the lcatest source directory.
 Of course, if you don't know where to check out the code, then you can't read the README...